apache/dubbo-kubernetes/README.md

 ## Repositories
 The main code repositories of Dubbo on Kubernetes include:

-- [dubboctl](dubboctl/): This directory contains code for the command line utility.
+- **dubboctl** — The command-line management tool that provides control plane management, development framework scaffolding, and application deployment.
-- dubbod — The dubbo control plane.
+- **dubbod** — The dubbo control plane.
 It is built on Istio to implement a proxyless service mesh and includes the following components:
+  - **Ship** - (under development): Runtime proxy configuration.
-  - [navigator](navigator/) (under development): Responsible for configuring proxies at runtime.
+  - **Aegis** - (under development): Certificate issuance and rotation.
+  - **Gear** - (under development): Validation, aggregation, transformation, and distribution of Dubbo configuration.
-- [operator](operator/): dubbo operator provides user friendly options to operate the dubbo proxyless mesh.
+- **operator**: Provides user-friendly options to operate the Dubbo proxyless service mesh.

 ## Quick Start
 Please refer to [official website](https://cn.dubbo.apache.org/zh-cn/overview/home/)